Alex3DLabs/Klipper_Configs/Voron/TrIDEX/ReadMe.md

 Dual DragonBurners with Rapido HF Hotends and Sherpa Minis

-BTT Octopus v1.1 with TMC2209 Stepper Motors (Killes the original Octopus and one 2209 stepper driver)
+BTT Octopus v1.1 with TMC2209 Stepper Motors (RIP the original Octopus and one 2209 stepper driver)

 Dual BTT EBB36 V1.2 CANBus boards